Here’s the video transcript:

-Prove that your band is popular and your popularity is rising:
+The band can better their chances of getting an endorsement by proving that your band is popular and your popularity is rising.

 ● Have fans and a way to prove it.
 Many companies will look at how many Facebook friends you have, how you stand on ReVerb Nation, etc. Have stats ready that demonstrate the number of your fans is large and continually growing.

 ● Have a track record for selling merchandise.
-Most larger companies want the bands they endorse to be signed to a major label.
+Many larger companies want the bands they endorse to be signed to a major label.
 At the very least you must have records that track your sales.
 Companies want to be associated with successful bands.
-One of their main definitions of a successful band is a band that sells lots and lots of merchandise.
+One of the main definitions of a successful band is a band that sells lots of merchandise.

 ● Show that you have more shows booked this year than last and that they are probably shows with higher attendance.